 2. FHA Loan

 A Federal Housing Administration (FHA) loan is, unlike a conventional loan, a government-backed mortgage loan.
 So owing to this backing, FHA loans typically have lower down payment requirements and are easier to qualify for.
-This means that an FHA loan is an excellent one of the Los Angeles financing options for first-time home buyers.
+This means that an FHA loan is an excellent one of the Riverside financing options for first-time home buyers.
 It’s a great way for them to get into home ownership with a lower credit score and a down payment of as little as 3.5%.

 But there’s a catch.
 With the lower down payment, buyers will usually have to pay for private mortgage insurance (PMI).
 The cost of this PMI (which is a safety net for lenders when the down payment is lower) is typically rolled into the monthly mortgage payments.
 What this means is that FHA loans can cost substantially more over the life of the loan.